kn45/seg-jb/README.md

 **cut2list(corp)**
 -- Cut a sentence to list due to configuration.
 - return: list<unicode word>
-- corp  : unicode or utf8 sentence.
+- corp: unicode or utf8 sentence.
   ​

 **cut2str(corp)**
 -- Cut a sentence to a delimeter(can be set by set_param) joined string.
 - return: unicode string.
-- corp  : unicode or utf8 sentence.
+- corp: unicode or utf8 sentence.
   ​

 ## Parameters